sanjramku/VoiceAid/README.md

  Multi-language TTS (future)

 🙌 Credits
-Built with ❤️ using Streamlit, Google Gemini API, and Python.
+Built with Streamlit, Google Gemini API, and Python.

 📜 License
 MIT License — free to use and modify.